openebs-archive/openebs-docs/docs/openshift.md

 Use this pvc name in your application yaml to run your application using OpenEBS Jiva volume.

-**For Eg**: Once the changes are done in Perconna application yaml.
+**For Eg**: Once the changes are done in Percona application yaml.
 It can be deployed by following command.

 ```
 oc apply -f https://raw.githubusercontent.com/openebs/openebs/v0.7/k8s/demo/percona/percona-openebs-deployment.yaml